 The border crossing into Nepal does not require a visa for Indian citizens.
 It only requires a vehicle permit, chargeable at INR350 per day.
 Since I was already driving a Nepal registered vehicle, no additional permits were needed.

 I even took along a cousin and my parents for the ride.
 It was perfect opportunity for them to also see Kathmandu since they’d not visited Nepal’s capital city earlier.
 Mum doesn’t mind long road journeys and my father is as much fond of driving as I am.
 As for my cousin, he’s my go to person for all car transfers, which often entail long drives.

 We left from Siliguri in the evening and stayed the night at Birtamode.
 This is the first major town in Nepal’s terai region.
-I am particularly fond of Nepal’s eateries that offer sekuwa and beer.
-Sekuwa is barbecued chicken, with its own distinct spices.
+Now, aside from the drive, my second biggest draw are the local culinary delights.
+And I am particularly fond of Nepal’s eateries that offer sekuwa and beer.
+Sekuwa is barbecued meat, with its own distinct spices.

 Early next morning, we set out for Kathmandu.
 The larger urban centres we crossed were Damak, Itahari and by lunch time, we reached Bardibas.